-The trailer of the trailer of the trailer of the trailer of the trailer.
+Do not use a hitch or tow vehicle that are rated below the Gross Vehicle Weight Rating (GVWR) of the trailer.
 Loss of control, and will lead to death or serious injury.

-3.1.1 Trailer Information
+3.1.1 Trailer Information Certification/VIN Label

-Certification/VIN Label